-The enlightenment teaching of the Essene was known as the Way.
-The Way became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
-The Way also became the transitional teaching into the early church.
-Many of these principles are contained within modern religious thought, many are not.
+The enlightenment teaching of the Essene was known as THE WAY.
+This teaching became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
+The Way also became the enlightened transitional teaching of the early church.

 Gideon’s fall comes soon after his victory.
 Gideon takes two actions that are contrary, one to the other: he turns down kingship, but also fashions a golden ephod (figure).
-As to the people’s offer of formal kingship, (1.)
-On the surface this is admirable, for the Israelites were not supposed to have a king, unlike the peoples surrounding them.
-(2.)
+As to the people’s offer of formal kingship, on the surface, this is admirable, for the Israelites were not supposed to have a king, unlike the people surrounding them.
 They were to rely on God (Ex.
-3.13-15), and rely on their high priests and prophets, such as Samuel.* Scripture tells us the people demanded it to be an hereditary kingship as well (Jg.
+3.13-15) and rely on their high priests and prophets, such as Samuel.* Scripture tells us the people demanded it to be a hereditary kingship as well (Jg.
 8.22).

 *Samuel is accredited with writing the Book of Judges.

-Gideon does not see himself in the kingship position, but will accept leadership as a judge, which would require he be brought into the priesthood.
+Gideon does not see himself in the kingship position but will accept leadership as a judge, which would require he is brought into the priesthood.
 Some scholars believe he functioned as the High Priest.
 The making of an ephod would normally be ordered or made by a high priest, much as we see concerning Aaron in Exodus.
-Unlike Aaron’s situation, however, Gideon is asked by the people to be king, thus to establish order, unity and strength.
-This, so armies could be rallied should they be needed again.
+Unlike Aaron’s situation, however, Gideon is asked by the people to be king, thus establishing order, unity, and strength.
+This is so armies could be rallied should they be needed again.

-The people of the Jezreel Valley suffered decades of assault by the nomadic tribes, such that it had become a regular course of event.
-How badly would they seek leadership from what was now recognized as a strong, blessed and noble family?
-How odd that Gideon would not accept kingship, which was within his province, but proceed to order the making of a ephod, wherewith he had no province to do so.
-At this point Gideon seems to be about doing what he considered his own ideas.
+The people of the Jezreel Valley suffered years of assault by the nomadic tribes.
+How badly would they seek leadership from what was now recognized as a strong, blessed, and noble family?
+How odd that Gideon would not accept kingship, which was within his province, but proceed to order the making of an ephod, wherewith he had no province to do so.
+At this point, Gideon seems to be about doing what he considered his own best resolutions.

 It is peculiar that there is no mention of Gideon seeking God on this matter of kingship.
 When matters concerning advancement arrive, that is the time for prayer, not reaction.
 Gideon’s self-effacement occurs at an inopportune time, for it does not allow him to do the best action, but instead sets up a much worse action.
-At a time of promotion wisdom dictates great care be taken, for even those things you have most cherished in yourself can stand in the way.
-Forces you know not of may suddenly array themselves, values of unworthiness long held, almost any form of lack, and values concerning self-denigration.
+At a time of promotion, wisdom dictates great care be taken, for even those things you have most cherished in yourself can stand in the way.
+Forces you know not of may suddenly array themselves, values of unworthiness, almost any form of perceived lack, and other attitudes which don’t belie leadership.

-The second decision will lead to big problems, not only within the nation, but within his own family.
+A second decision Gideon makes will lead to big problems, not only within the nation but within his own family.
 Gideon then proceeds to collect the captured golden earrings of the enemy.
 Noted for wearing earrings, the Ishmaelites would have many of them.
 Each man brought forth his earrings from slaughtered foes.
 These along with other gold were cast into an image—an ephod, a sacred object.
 The ephod is a functioning memorial, it is to be used.

 Of what use is an ephod?
-An alter would be constructed for the ephod, and it would almost certainly be used as an oracle.
+An altar would be constructed for the ephod, and it would almost certainly be used as an oracle.
 Prayers and offerings would be made when a special request might be granted, or for special counsel when an important matter might be in question.
 It might be used during times of celebration.
-It is sometimes considered a conduit toward God, but is false in that very idea.
+It is considered a conduit toward God.
+This is a false idea.
 Man is intended to seek God directly.
 Regardless of its use, however, one outstanding point survives: it should never have been fashioned in the first place. “…and all Israel went thither a whoring after it,” Judges 8.27.*

 Is it that Gideon still does not believe he can take on such a responsibility as formal kingship?
 Is it possible that Gideon still does not understand the full measure of his anointing?
-Mightn’t he accept leadership, but not have fashioned a graven image?
-By Gideon, almost any other choice would have promised better.
+Mightn’t he accept leadership, but not have fashioned the image?
+For Gideon, almost any other choice would have promised better.

 ANOINTING and the WAY

-By contrast for the teaching of the Way, it seems so many are willing to sell their life away but for trinkets (golden earrings of the Midianites), make these trinkets their god, and then to worship at the alter of them.
+By contrast to the teaching of the Way, it seems so many are willing to sell their life away for trinkets (golden earrings of the Midianites), make these trinkets their god, and then worship at the altar of them.
 The question begs, where does the anointing of the Lord reside in the everyday person?
 When will a person allow it to be bestowed?
 And would each person be willing to follow such an anointing?
-The graciousness of the Lord resides in you, yet how many see the blessings of everyday life, and from blessing into the anointing hovering over their life?
+The graciousness of the Lord resides in you, yet how many see the blessings of everyday life, and from a blessing into the anointing hovering over their head?

-Throughout his ministry Jesus teaches directly and indirectly concerning anointing.
+Throughout his ministry, Jesus teaches, directly and indirectly, concerning the anointing.
 By the greater light visible, ‘like a dove descending’, God anoints Jesus.
-God’s voice cascades over those present, and provides the basis for the scriptural interpretation concerning Jesus’ anointing and identity—a son in whom God is well pleased.
+God’s voice cascades over those present and provides the basis for the scriptural interpretation concerning Jesus’ anointing and identity—a son in whom God is well pleased.
 Jesus sends the disciples into the land so that they may also heal (Mt.
-10.1), casting out unclean spirits, just to give one more example of pervasiveness of anointing throughout the Jesus’ ministry.
+10.1), casting out unclean spirits, just to give one more example of the pervasiveness of anointing throughout Jesus’ ministry.
 The final formation of the church speaks to the truth that anointing precedes great accomplishments.

-Wholeness does not seem the accomplished task of Gideon.
-Not consigned to this obedience, nor the wholeness of his anointing, Gideon’s return to reluctance becomes the plague of all syncretized society, observed in many societies today.
+Wholeness does not seem the task accomplished by Gideon.
+Gideon’s return to reluctance becomes the plague of many societies today.
 Perhaps old habits die hard.
 Much as Gideon deserves credit for resisting a formal kingship, he is willing to take on other trappings—he becomes a judge.
 Even though seeing the anointing of God work out in his own life, Gideon remains split apart, not whole or complete in his commission.

 Gideon’s disjointed actions lead to great complications.
-This reluctant kingship, this alter of gold, reminding one of the golden calf of the exodus, he offers that to the people instead.
-No one could consider Gideon’s decisions as wholesome.
-Naturally the people accept his will, his decision, for they know not otherwise.
+This reluctant kingship, this altar of gold, reminding one of the golden calf of the exodus, he offers that to the people instead.
+Naturally, the people accept his will, his decision, for they know not otherwise.
 Left with some sort of image fashioned in gold, it is at this very point that the people of Israel begin to fall back into pagan worship.

 Gideon’s son, Abimelech (My Father Is King), will later attempt to wield kingship.
-Abimelech is not born of Gideon’s wife directly, but from a concubine.
-It seems the offers of Baal and Asherah and the garden of sexual license returns and prospers in Gideon’s life.
+Problems arise.
+Abimelech is not born of Gideon’s wife directly but from a concubine.
+It seems the offers of Baal and Asherah and the garden of sexual license return and prosper in Gideon’s life.
 Gideon also had seventy children.
-Gideon could not let it all go for the fellowship with the One True God.
 As to Abimelech, he is killed in an unseemly manner.
 An old woman drops a stone upon his head, probably from the battlements above.

-Any leadership lending itself to the moment of charisma will always ascend to the higher place than one left to wobble its own course.
-For those of us who follow the Jesus teachings, all may become anointed.
-Once accepting blessing, and an anointing undertaken, following to the rightful and final conclusion seems the lesson provided by Gideon.
+Any leadership lending itself to the moment of charisma will always ascend to a higher place than one left to wobble its own course.
+For those of us who follow Jesus’s teachings, all may become anointed.
+Once accepting blessing, and an anointing undertaken, following the rightful and final conclusion seems the lesson provided by Gideon.

-Was the Gideon series helpful, informative?
+Was the Gideon series helpful, or informative?
 Let us know.